ModDota/moddota.github.io/_articles/scripting-introduction.md

 If you want to check the scripts of a certain game on the [Custom Games Workshop](https://steamcommunity.com/workshop/browse/?appid=570&browsesort=trend&section=readytouseitems) which hasn't made their source public on GitHub (because they are fools), just follow these steps:

 1. Subscribe to the game.
-Download [Valve Resource Viewer](https://vrf.steamdb.info/) if you haven't done so yet.
+Download [Source 2 Viewer](https://s2v.app/) if you haven't done so yet.
+2. Open Explorer in the app.
+3. Open the workshop vpk.

+Manually:
-2. Check the URL, steamcommunity.com/sharedfiles/filedetails/?id=**copy this number**
+1. Check the URL, steamcommunity.com/sharedfiles/filedetails/?id=**copy this number**
-3. Go to your Steam folder -> SteamApps -> workshop -> content -> 570 (this is the dota folder)
+2. Go to your Steam folder -> SteamApps -> workshop -> content -> 570 (this is the dota folder)
-4. Search for the copied number folder
+3. Search for the copied number folder
-5. Open the .vpk file with GCFScape or VRF and extract its contents anywhere you want.
+4. Open the .vpk file with GCFScape or S2V and extract its contents anywhere you want.
 Now you can access its scripts and compiled models/particles/sounds.

 ![img](https://puu.sh/g2zNP/d1e018010e.png)